History and Organization

 Listed on the following pages are undergraduate and graduate courses of instruction for the faculty of arts and sciences.
 Courses meet for three hours a week unless otherwise specified.

 Most courses are available to all students qualified to take them.
 Access to some courses is governed by the signature of the instructor.
 Other courses impose a numerical limit to preserve environmental conditions suitable to the pedagogy the instructor employs; students increase their chances of gaining enrollment in such courses by participating in pre-enrollment.

 Each semester the University endeavors to ensure that numerous alternatives exist by which to make progress toward University requirements; however, it cannot guarantee access on demand to a particular course or to a particular section of a multisectioned course.

 Generally, a course is offered with the frequency indicated at the end of its description.
 The frequency may be designated as every semester, every year, in even years (e.g., 1996-97), in odd years (e.g., 1997-98), every third year, or every fourth year.

 Courses numbered 1-99 are primarily for undergraduate students; courses numbered 100-199 are for both undergraduate and graduate students; and courses numbered 200 and above are primarily for graduate students.
 Undergraduates may not enroll in courses numbered 200 or higher without the written permission of the instructor.

-Among the courses numbered 200 and higher are courses in The Heller Graduate School.
+Among the courses numbered 200 and higher are courses in The Heller School for Social Policy and Management.
 Undergraduates may enroll only in those Heller School courses that are appropriate for an undergraduate arts and sciences degree.
 Such courses are listed in this Bulletin.

 Suffixes after course numbers have the following meanings: